tduyng/tduyng.github.io/content/blog/2024-11-13-dual-package-typescript/index.md

 +++
-title = "Support dual package in npm - the easy way" description = "Explore an easy way to support dual package TypeScript NPM libraries for both CommonJS and ESM" date = 2024-11-13 updated = 2024-11-19
+title = "How to build dual package npm from Typescript - the easiest way" description = "Explore an easy way to support dual package TypeScript NPM libraries for both CommonJS and ESM" date = 2024-11-13 updated = 2024-11-19